 Children enter Wisconsin foster care every day and range in age from infancy up to age 18 years.
-Sadly, abuse and neglect affect kids in every age group, in every community, in every Wisconsin county.
 Deciding to become a foster parent means giving great consideration to the ages of children you wish to help.
-Foster parents can preference foster kids by age but we caution new foster parents not to have a preference that is too narrow or specific.
+Foster parents can preference foster children by age but, we caution new foster parents not to have a preference that is too narrow or specific.
 Here is why.

 The median age of children in, entering, and exiting foster care in the United States in 2018 was as follows: